CLI Commands

 -s, --server <name> | Target server |

-dockflow logs production # All services
+dockflow logs production # All services, running replicas only

 dockflow logs production app -f # Follow specific service